oxide5/shop-bot-telegram/README.md

 * **Input Validation:** Prevents admins from accidentally sending text when a photo is required, or text when a numerical price is required.
 * **Delete Products:** Admins can view the catalog and selectively delete items with a built-in safety confirmation step (✅ Yes delete / ❌ Cancel).

+## Usage
+Standard Users: Send /start to greet the bot and /check_catalog to pull up the dynamic inline menu of all available products.

+Administrators: Send /admin from the authorized account (matching the ADMIN_ID in .env).
+This will unlock the custom reply keyboard to "Add item" or "Delete item".

 ## Project Structure

 The bot is designed with modularity in mind, separating user and admin routing: